aaronbi/web_tech_final_flask/README.md

 of pages, and is deployed using AWS(EC2, gunicorn, nginx, Elastic IPs, Route 53)/Cloudflare.

 An EC2 ubuntu instance is running the server using gunicorn and nginx.
 Elastic Ips and Route 53 are used to redirect the default public IP over to Cloudflare.
-Cloudflare acts as a proxy between the AWS IP and the actual domain for the website.
+Cloudflare acts as a proxy between the AWS IP and the actual domain for the website (it also enables HTTPS connections).
 # Link
 https://aaronbi.xyz
 # Usage